440 Six Pack Compression Ratio: 440 6-BBL Mopar (All Years)

 Its compression ratio is one of the specs which makes the Six Pack and Six Barrel the most powerful 440 engine produced by Chrysler.
 Let’s answer, what is the compression ratio of the 440 Six Pack?

-In 1969 and 1970 the 440 Six Pack compression ratio was 10.5:1.
+In 1969 the 440 Six Pack compression ratio was 10.1:1.
+In 1970 the compression ratio was increased to 10.5:1.
 In 1971 the compression ratio was slightly decreased to 10.3:1.

 This article gives a brief description of each year and the differences.
 In addition, an interesting fact about the engine’s last year.